EmilienDupont/emiliendupont.github.io/_posts/2018-03-14-mnist-chicken.md

 ## Fashion probabilities under an MNIST model

-Of course, it could be that this image of a chicken is just a fluke and high confidence predictions for data outside of p_train(x) are rare.
+Of course, it could be that this image of a chicken is just a fluke and high confidence predictions for data outside of $$ p_{\text{train}}(x) $$ are rare.
 To test this, we use the [FashionMNIST](https://github.com/zalandoresearch/fashion-mnist) dataset which contains images of various types clothing.

 <img src="{{ site.url }}/imgs/mnist-chicken/mnist-and-fashion-examples.png" style="align:center; margin: 0 auto; width:50%;">
 <p style="text-align: center; font-style: italic; font-size: 80%;">MNIST and FashionMNIST examples.
 The images are the same size and both contain 10 classes.</p>

 These images of course have nothing to do with digits, so again we would hope that the model will only make low confidence predictions.
-We predict p(y|x) for 10000 images from the Fashion MNIST dataset using the trained MNIST model and measure the fraction of them which have a high confidence prediction (i.e. where the maximum probability of a certain class max_y(p(y|x)) is very high).
+We predict $$ p(y \vert x) $$ for 10000 images from the Fashion MNIST dataset using the trained MNIST model and measure the fraction of them which have a high confidence prediction (i.e. where the maximum probability of a certain class $$ \max_y(p(y \vert x)) $$ is very high).
 The results are shown below:

 <p style="text-align: center;">
 *63.4%* of examples have more than *99%* confidence